HITECHCRIME/HC_SG80_No_Hope_Brigga/README.md

 no hope no hope no hope - nigga no hope no hope no hope - niggaaaaaa

-stacking that salt
-life isn't fair
-i should know that
-you better run
-out of my way
-thoughts are apart
-just like the rax
-ey yo ey
+stacking that salt (sick of myself) life isn't fair i should know that you better run out of my way thoughts are apart just like the rax (just for the drugs) ey yo ey

 stacking it all